sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

     txbiashighwarning       = FLOAT                              ; tx bias high warning threshold txbiaslowwarning        = FLOAT                              ; tx bias low warning threshold

-#### 1.1.# Transceiver Error Table ####
+#### 1.1.# Transceiver Status Table ####

-	; Defines Transceiver Error info for a port key                          = TRANSCEIVER_ERROR|ifname     ; Error information for SFP on port ; field                      = value
+	; Defines Transceiver Status info for a port key                          = TRANSCEIVER_STATUS|ifname     ; Error information for SFP on port ; field                      = value
-	status                       = 1*255VCHAR                   ; code of the error status
+	status                       = 1*255VCHAR                    ; code of the SFP status (plug in, plug out or error)

 ### 1.2 Accessing EEPROM from platform container ###

-Transceiver information EEPROM can be accessed via read sysfs files(e.g. `/sys/bus/i2c/devices/2-0048/hwmon/hwmon4/qsfp9_eeprom`) or other ways, this is upon vendor's own implementation.
+Transceiver EEPROM information can be accessed via reading sysfs files(e.g. `/sys/bus/i2c/devices/2-0048/hwmon/hwmon4/qsfp9_eeprom`) or other ways, this is upon vendor's own implementation.

-Transceiver EEPROM accessing can be achieved by legacy sfp plugin or new platform API, Xcvrd support both of these two methods.
-If platform API not yet implemented on some vendor's device, it will automatically fall back on sfp plugin.
+Transceiver EEPROM accessing can be achieved by legacy sfputil.py plugin or new platform API, Xcvrd supports both of these two methods.
+If platform API not yet implemented on some vendor's device, it will automatically fall back on sfputil.py plugin.

 ### 1.3 Transceiver change event and vendor platform API###

 #### 1.3.1 Transceiver change event ####

 Currently 7 transceiver events are defined as below.
-The first two are for plug in and plug out, others to reflect various error status, vendors can add new error event if they feel need.
+The first two are for plug in and plug out, others to reflect various error status, vendors can add new error event if they support more.

     status='0' SFP removed,
     status='1' SFP inserted,